Basilicata is not one landscape but many — each zone with its own character, its own history, its own reason to stop and look carefully.

 An extinct volcano in the northern reaches of the region, Monte Vulture's mineral-rich soils produce Aglianico del Vulture — one of Italy's most serious and underappreciated red wines.
 The surrounding area carries the marks of every civilization that passed through: the Greeks at Metaponto, the Romans at Venosa (birthplace of Horace), the Normans at Melfi.
 History here is not curated.
 It simply accumulates.

-Where the landscape asks nothing of you but attention
+Italy's largest national park.
+Where the landscape asks nothing of you but attention.

 The south's most overlooked city